SNIC: Synthesized Noisy Images using Calibration: Results

 \subsection{NAFNet Denoising Results}

-The Nonlinear Activation Free Network (NAFNet) {[}12{]} is a simple denoising model that, despite its simplicity, achieves SOTA results.
-We used their model pretrained on the real-noise SIDD dataset (NAFNet-SIDD-width64) {[}6{]}.
-We constructed LMDB datasets for each camera with three noise approaches: real noise, the DNG model, and our calibrated and tuned model.
-Each was paired with the low-ISO ground truth images.

-Because the SIDD validation set uses 256×256 pixel patches, we generated 256×256 patches from our full-resolution validation images.
-Our validation set comprises 79164 patch pairs --- over 60× more than SIDD's 1280 validation patches.
-The iPhone cameras contributed over 8000 patches each, while higher-resolution Sony cameras produced over 17000 patches each.
+To evaluate the realism of our noise models, we used the NAFNet \cite{NAFNet} denoising model, which achieves state-of-the-art results.
+We used the NAFNet-SIDD-width64 model, pretrained on the SIDD dataset \cite{SIDD} and not fine-tuned, ensuring NAFNet has not seen any of our images or sensors and the results reflect the accuracy of our synthesis rather than overfitting or dataset leakage.
+We constructed testing datasets for each camera with three noise approaches: real noise, DNG model, and our tuned noise model, each with a low-ISO ground truth image.
+The SIDD validation set uses 256×256 pixel patches, so we generated 256×256 patches from our full-resolution tuning images.
+Our resulting validation set comprises 79164 patch pairs --- over 60$\times$ more than SIDD's 1280 validation patches.

-This experiment evaluates how well NAFNet generalizes to different noise types (real, DNG model, and ours) using identical scenes, cameras, and ISO values, rather than comparing absolute performance with SIDD.
-Using PSNR and SSIM metrics, NAFNet denoised our synthesized noisy images significantly more accurately than noisy images created with DNG models.
+The purpose of this experiment was to evaluate how well NAFNet generalizes to different noise types (real, DNG model, and ours) using identical scenes, cameras, and ISO values, rather than comparing absolute performance with SIDD.
+Using PSNR and SSIM metrics, NAFNet denoised our noisy images significantly more accurately than noisy images created using manufacturer DNG models.
 For the iPhone main camera, the PSNR gap between our synthesized noise and real noise was 1.89 dB versus 5.33 dB for DNG model synthesis --- a 64.5\% improvement.
 The SSIM gap was 0.083 versus 0.141, a 41.1\% improvement.
-These results demonstrate that our calibrated models produce substantially more realistic noise than DNG models.
-Complete results appear in Table 2.
+These results demonstrate that our calibrated iPhone models produce substantially more realistic noise than manufacturer DNG models.
+For the Sony A7R III, there was strong agreement between our model and Adobe's noise profile.
+This agreement serves as independent validation of our pipeline and methods: reproducing Adobe's independently-derived model would be unlikely if our methods introduced calibration errors.
+We conclude that our iPhone noise models correct a systemic ISP effect, rather than compensating for errors in our procedure.